sannybuilder/library/assets/sa/docs/ALLOCATE_STREAMED_SCRIPT_TO_RANDOM_PED.md

-This command creates an association between an ambient script and the object model, allowing the game to start the script when an object of that model is created.
-The object has to be defined in the `object.dat` file.
+This command creates an association between an ambient script and the pedestrian model, allowing the game to start the script when a ped of that model is created.
+It only affects random peds spawned by the game.

 ```
-allocate_streamed_script_to_object {id} 4 (SLOT_MACHINE) {modelId} #KB_BANDIT_U {priority} 100 {radius} 6.0 {type} 1
+allocate_streamed_script_to_random_ped {id} 19 (DEALER) {modelId} #BMYDRUG {priority} 100
 ```

-It triggers when the game spawns a random object with the specified model ID, if the player is within the defined radius of the object.
-The object handle is passed to the script in the first local variable.
+It starts the script when the game spawns a random ped with the specified model ID, if the player is within the radius of `5.0` of the ped.
+The ped handle is passed to the script in the first local variable.

 ## Overview of Brain Types